 4. What is UNHCR doing to support people in Lebanon?

-UNHCR and partners, including the Syrian Arab Red Crescent, are present at the four main Syrian border crossing points, providing safe shelters, core relief items (mattresses, blankets, sleeping mats, kitchen sets, water cans and solar lamps), healthcare, cash assistance and protection services.
+UNHCR and partners, including the Syrian Arab Red Crescent, are present at the five main Syrian border crossing points, providing safe shelters, core relief items (mattresses, blankets, sleeping mats, kitchen sets, water cans and solar lamps), healthcare, cash assistance and protection services.

 UNHCR and its partners already have substantial structures to support returning Syrians and other groups in need.
 These include 114 community centers across Syria that provide a wide range of services including psychosocial support, child and gender-based protection, specific programs for the elderly and people with disabilities, shelter repair and more.
 These structures are being expanded to support and assist Lebanese refugees.